-SC refuses to stay anti-conversion law, issues notices to UP and Uttarakhand
+SC agrees to examine validity of anti-conversion laws in UP, Uttarakhand, issues notices to states

 The court was hearing petitions challenging the laws, which seek to penalise the conspiracy theory of ‘love jihad’.